Nimalesh/pds/README.md

 ## Data Preparation
 Change the directory accordinlg
 Ensure you have the dataset files (`train.csv`, `test.csv`, and `series_train.parquet`) in the correct directory.
+## Run in kaggle:
+### you can access https://www.kaggle.com/competitions/child-mind-institute-problematic-internet-use/data?select=test.csv this link to access the dataset and run in kaggle
+## Run in local:
+### you can access
 ## Running the Code